Leeds English Language School expects students to attend all classes. The reasons for this are:

 Students who have low attendance during their studies – below 85% – without good reason may be subject to our disciplinary procedures.
 For sponsored students, the embassy will be informed.

-In the UK, being late is considered rude and disrespectful to the teacher and your classmates.
+can be seen as disrespectful to your teacher and your classmates.
 As you are studying in the UK, it is important you understand this.
 If you are unavoidably delayed then you should always contact the school to let them know.